The Tree Inclusion Problem: In Linear Space and Faster: A Faster Tree Inclusion Algorithm

 \item[$\match(X,Y,Z)$,] where $X=\{m_1 \lhd \cdots \lhd m_k\}$, $Y=\{v_1 \lhd \cdots \lhd v_k\}$, and $Z \subseteq Y$.
 Return $R:=\{m_{j} \mid v_j \in Z \}$.

 \item[$\mopc(X,Y)$] Return the pair $(R_1,R_2)$, where $R_1=\restrict{\mop(X,Y)}{1}$ and $R_2=\restrict{\mop(X,Y)}{2}$.

 \end{relate} If we want to specify that a procedure applies to a certain cluster $C$ we add the subscript $C$.
 In addition to these procedures we also define the set procedures on clusters, that is, $\parentc$, $\ncac$, $\deepc$, and $\flc$, as in Section~\ref{sec:recursion}.
 Collectively, we will call these the \emph{cluster procedures}.
 We represent the input and output sets in the procedures as bit strings indexed by preorder numbers.
 Specifically, a subset $X$ in a cluster $C$ is given by a bit string $b_{1} \ldots b_{s}$, such that $b_{i} = 1$ iff the $i$th node in a preorder traversal of $C$ is in $X$.
-If $C$ contains fewer than $s$ nodes we leave the remaining values undefined.
+If $C$ contains fewer than $s$ nodes we set the remaining bits to $0$.

 The procedure $\size(X)$ is the number of ones in the bit string.
 The procedure $\leftn(i,X)$ corresponds to setting all bits in $X$ larger than the $i$th set bit to zero.
 Similarly, $\rn(i,X)$ corresponds to setting all bits smaller than the $i$th largest set bit to zero.
 Similarly, the procedures $\leftof(X,Y)$, $\rightof(X,Y)$, $\mopc(X,Y)$, and $\match(X,Y,Z)$ only depend on the preorder of the nodes and thus only on the bit string and not any other information about the cluster.